vossi1/cbm2-v9958-card/readme.md

     The V9958 has some additional features compared to the V9938 like vertical soft scrolling and some 19k color modes.

     The VDP has a RGB output programmable for PAL or NTSC.
 You need an analog RGB monitor like the 1084 or a scart TV.
 The V9958-card has 128kB dedicated RAM - only reachable through the VDP-ports.
-    It has screen resolutions from 256x192 up to 512x212 / 512x424i and 16/256/19k colors with
-    32 sprites, soft scrolling and hardware commands like: fill, line, copy.
+It has screen resolutions from 256x192 up to 512x212 / 512x424i and 16/256/19k colors with 32 sprites, soft scrolling and hardware commands like: fill, line, copy.
 Screen modes up to 5 need only 64kB vram, mode 6 and 7 need 128kB ram, because of faster bank interleave access.

 ![V9958-card photo](https://github.com/vossi1/cbm2-v9958-card/blob/master/pictures/card10-front.jpg)

 **details:**

     I placed the V9958 at $D900 (not used disk rom i/o), so the write-ports are $D900-$D903.
     I had some trouble because the 6509 does a read access in cycle 5 of the STA(ZP),Y instruction before it writes.
 This increased sometimes the address pointer of the VDP.
     Thats why I splittet the read and write access ports.
 The read access ports are $D904-$D905.
     The programmable logic chip (GAL) does the splitting and outputs the CSR/CSW signals for the VDP.
 I also added a 4kB 2732 eprom in the not used disk-rom area $1000-$1FFF.
     The upper half of this eprom holds the two cbm2 font sets (2x 128 chars non reverse).
     The reverse characters will be created in the font-copy routine of my modified color-kernal.
     I converted the complete cbm2-font to 6x8 matrix because the VDP has only 512 pixels width.
     The lower half of the eprom is unused till now.
-I'm currently coding a nice intro for that ;) If you only need the fonts, you can use a 2716 or 2816.
+I aslo have a nice intro for that ;) If you only need the fonts, you can use a 2716 or 2816.

 ![V9958-card back photo](https://github.com/vossi1/cbm2-v9958-card/blob/master/pictures/card10-back.jpg)